Beef: Nutritional content

-Beef is a source of complete protein and it is a rich source (20% or more of the Daily Value, DV) of Niacin, Vitamin B12, iron and zinc.
+Beef is a source of complete protein and it is a rich source (20% or more of the Daily Value, DV) of niacin, vitamin B12, iron and zinc.
+It contains high amounts of saturated fat.
 Red meat is the most significant dietary source of carnitine and, like any other meat (pork, fish, veal, lamb etc.), is a source of creatine.
 Creatine is converted to creatinine during cooking.

 Health impact

-Cancer
+Cancer, cardiovascular disease, and diabetes

-Consumption of red meat, and especially processed red meat, is known to increase the risk of bowel cancer and some other cancers.
+According to the International Agency for Research on Cancer (IARC), unprocessed red meat probably causes cancer, particularly colorectal cancer.
+Studies have also linked red meat with higher risks of cardiovascular disease and type 2 diabetes.

-Coronary heart disease
+If meat is processed, such as by salting, curing, or smoking, health risks further increase.
+The IARC found "convincing" evidence that processed meat causes cancer in humans.
+The World Cancer Research Fund recommends limiting red meat to no more than three servings per week.

 A 2010 meta-analysis found that processed red meat (and all processed meat) was correlated with a higher risk of coronary heart disease, although based on studies that separated the two, this meta-analysis found that red meat intake was not associated with higher incidence of coronary heart disease.
 As of 2020, there is substantial evidence for a link between high consumption of red meat and coronary heart disease.